Research activities in the speech therapy group of a kindergarten

 62. Pay E.F.
 Upbringing correct pronunciation in children. - M., Medgiz, 1961.

 63. Sobotovich E.F., Chernopolskaya A.F.
-Manifestations of erased forms of dysarthria and methods for their diagnosis // Defectology. - M., 2004. - No. 4
+Manifestations of erased forms of dysarthria and methods of their diagnosis // Defectology. - M., 2004. - No. 4

 64. Serebryakova N.V.
-Formation of orientation to the word in preschool children with an erased form of dysarthria // Differential diagnosis and correction of speech disorders in abnormal children. - L., 1989.
+Formation of word orientation in preschool children with an erased form of dysarthria // Differential diagnosis and correction of speech disorders in abnormal children. - L., 1989.

 65. Spirova L.F., Yastrebova A.V.
 Examination of vocabulary and grammatical structure of speech. // Methods for examining speech disorders in children. – M., 1982.

 70. Tkachenko T.A.
-Logopedic notebook.
-Formation and development of coherent speech. - St. Petersburg, 1998.
+Speech therapy notebook.
+Formation and development of coherent speech. – St. Petersburg, 1998.

 71. Tkachenko T.A.
-Logopedic notebook.
-Development of phonemic perception and sound analysis skills. - St. Petersburg, 1998.
+Speech therapy notebook.
+Development of phonemic awareness and sound analysis skills. – St. Petersburg, 1998.

 73. Filicheva T.B.
-The upbringing and education of preschool children with
+Raising and teaching preschool children with

 phonetic-phonemic underdevelopment. – M., 2002.

 Chair-chair), and in relation to another person (good - pretty, beautiful - pretty).
-To improve the efficiency of the work of a speech therapist in teaching preschool children with erased dysarthria to word formation, we have developed guidelines.
-The incorrect use of the lexical and grammatical means of the language by a child with a mild degree of dysarthria is due to articulatory ...
+To increase the effectiveness of a speech therapist’s work in teaching word formation to preschool children with erased dysarthria, we have developed guidelines.
+Incorrect use of lexical and grammatical means of language by a child with mild dysarthria is due to articulatory...

-With erased dysarthria 2.1 Purpose and objectives of the study The following goal was set in the course of the study: to identify the level of formation of the grammatical structure of speech (functions of inflection and word formation) in older preschool children with erased dysarthria and to determine the main directions of the necessary correctional work.
+With erased dysarthria 2.1 Purpose and objectives of the study During the research, the following goal was set: to identify the level of formation of the grammatical structure of speech (functions of inflection and word formation) in children of senior preschool age with erased dysarthria and to determine the main directions of the necessary correctional work.
 To achieve this goal, the study decided...

-...); § reproduction initial form words (a horse has a horse, a cow has a cow) Summing up the above, we can conclude that the development of word formation of animal names in children is delayed mental development at a low level.
-The formation of nouns with the meaning of femininity When completing the task for the formation of nouns with the meaning of femininity, were obtained ...
+...); § reproduction initial form words (horse - horse, cow - cow) Summarizing the above, we can conclude that the development of word formation of animal names in children is delayed mental development at a low level.
+Formation of nouns with a feminine meaning When completing the task for the formation of nouns with a feminine meaning, we received...

-Experimental games in speech therapy classes are used to improve the efficiency of correctional work.
+Experimental games in speech therapy classes are used to increase the effectiveness of correctional work.

 Show me and I will remember